francosbenitez/francosbenitez/README.md

 👋 Hi there, I'm Franco Sebastián Benítez!
-I'm an Frontend Developer passionate about development, design, and psychology.
+I'm a Frontend Developer passionate about development, design, and psychology.
 I love making things which work well, look good and are easy-to-use for everyone.

 🛠 Currently, my main tech stack revolve around Vue, Bootstrap, SASS, and Angular.